-Where a structure plan has been prepared, this will identify the streams and watercourses to be protected as part of an open space network.
-Other watercourses need not be retained for open space values but could be built into a subdivision's natural landscaping and stormwater plan.
+Where a structure plan has been prepared, this will identify the streams and watercourses to be protected by incorporating them into the open space network, and the presumption is that other sites will be developed.
+Other watercourses need not be preserved in place, but their watersheds and flow patterns should inform a subdivision's natural landscaping and stormwater plan.